Neil3108/Neil3108.github.io/README.md

 There also are many online Markdown editors.
 The popular ones are:<br />
     - [dillinger.io](https://dillinger.io/)<br />
     - [stackedit.io](https://stackedit.io/)<br />
+You can use Markdown to create a static website of your own.
+As Etter's book says
+>The basics are that you provide a static site generator with content (lightweight markup) and a theme (templated HTML and CSS), and it processes everything into a working website.
+To update the site, just modify the content and process everything again.

 ## Instructions
+We will go through two major steps 1) Hosting the resume and 2) Changing the theme of your resume.
 Having your resume hosted at single source avoid duplication and makes updating your resume easier.
 As Etter's book says
 > If things change—and things always change—you only have to update the documentation in one place.

 ## Hosting the Resume